NazgulM/NazgulM/README.md

 - 👋 Hi, I’m @NazgulM
-- 👀 I’m started from 0 in IT Programming with Hack Your Future!
+- 👀 I’m starting to learn IT Programming with Hack Your Future!
 - 🌱 I’m currently learning Python and Java on my own!

 <!---